Friday 9th, Saturday 10th & Sunday 11th April 2021

 Our original plan was to include kids races on Nepcote Green whilst the main run was taking place.
 That’s not going to be possible this year with the (expected) restrictions and safeguarding measures we need to put in place.
 However, by spreading the event over three days on Grand National weekend, you can get out on the trails and follow a new simple course which will be signed and mapped to make sure no one gets lost!

 Together with Results Base, the route will be timed using their QRTag service.
 This allows participants to self-time with their mobile.
-It’s all done in real-time so you get a constantly updated leaderboard and there’s even the option to get turn-by-turn route guidance.
+It’s all done in real-time so you get a constantly updated leaderboard and we’ve got a great turn-by-turn route guidance so you can’t get lost by RunGo.
 You can start anytime on Friday 9th, Saturday 10th or Sunday 11th April.
 Just scan the Qtag with your phone at the start and finish (we’ll tell you where they are going to be) and your result will be streamed live.
 You can run it as many times as you like over the 3 days.
 All runners will receive a bespoke medal and depending on COVID-19 restrictions, we’ll aim to get you a complimentary hot drink after the event at one of the village Café’s.

 The Raw Running crew will be at the finish a couple of hours each day, (times to be confirmed nearer the event), so if you coincide your run with us you can collect your medal from the crew.
 If not, we’ll post the medals to you the following week.
 You will be able to upload a map of the course on your phone or just print off the detailed course details.
 It’s a really simple course that won’t need too much signing.